Azure/azureml-examples/sdk/jobs/pipelines/1h_automl_in_pipeline/README.md

 ---

 # Running a Pipeline job
-This example shows how to use AutoML job inside a pipeline job.
-This example includes Regression and Classification AutoML tasks inside a pipeline job.
+This sample explains how to
+ - use `Classification` AutoML task to train model to predicate bank marketing inside pipeline.
+ - use `Regression` AutoML task to train model to predicate house pricing inside pipeline.

 Please find the sample defined in [automl_in_pipeline.ipynb](automl_in_pipeline.ipynb).